montagao/montagao.github.io/blog/panago/index.md

 This might explain why these jobs aren't so fulfilling.
 People are capable of much more than menial labour tasks, and if the individual feels there is a disconnect between their talents and their employment, it inevitably builds up resentment, or at the very least, an emotional detachment from it.

+Maybe the strategy would be to focus on the parts that DO align with your self-identity:

+_I'm strong and hard working, so I shovel snow._

 **Is it the advent of [bullshit jobs](https://www.strike.coop/bullshit-jobs/)?**

 To be clear, shoveling snow is not a bullshit job, by David Graeber's definition.
 If no one shoveled snow, the roads would be piled up, and there would be cars in ditches every February.

-In Graeber's words, it's just a shit job, not a bullshit one.
+In Graeber's words, it's just a shit job, not a bullshit one, so it's a whole different can of worms for a different day.

 **Is it related to salary?**